A/B testing (Scale plan)

 Plan-tier gating

-A/B testing is Scale-plan only (abTesting: true on Scale; false on Free / Growth / Pro).
-Lower plans see the entry in the admin nav with an "Available on the Scale plan" Banner - no experiments can be created or run.
+A/B testing is Scale-plan only.
+On Free, Growth, and Pro, the A/B Testing card on the campaign edit page shows an "Available on the Scale plan" banner - no experiments can be created or run.

 Privacy and data retention